charyaburt/CharyaBurt-CDDLL/README.md

 # CharyaBurt-CDDLL

-This is a GitHub repo for hosting BAVC Preservation’s public workflow and resource documents on GitHub Pages.
+This is a GitHub repo for hosting Charya Burt's Digital Dance Library documentation.

 The page is accessible at https://github.com/iamdamosuzuki/CharyaBurt-CDDLL